SailfinIO/tekton/CONTRIBUTING.md

-# Contributing to IBM DB2 Module for NestJS
+# Contributing to @sailfin/tekton

-Thank you for considering contributing to the IBM DB2 Module for NestJS!
+Thank you for considering contributing to @sailfin/tekton!
 Your contributions are valuable to us, and this guide will help you understand our development process, how to report issues, and how to contribute code effectively.

 ## Table of Contents